Ariel Vromen

-Ariel Vromen (אריאל ורומן; born February 14, 1973) is an Israeli film director and screenwriter best known for directing the 2012 American film The Iceman.
+Ariel Vromen (אריאל ורומן; born February 14, 1973) is an Israeli film director, screenwriter and DJ, best known for directing the 2012 American film The Iceman.

 Life and career

-Vromen grew up in the Ramat Aviv neighbourhood of Tel Aviv, Israel, to a family of Jewish descent.
+Vromen grew up in the Ramat Aviv neighbourhood of Tel Aviv, Israel, in a family of Jewish descent.
 When he was 12, his parents bought him an 8mm camera.
 As a teenager, he used to shoot short films with his friends and later edit them.
-In an interview to Haaretz he said, "It was my obsession, I shot more than 40 short films - about cops, criminals and even an alien who comes to earth and kills all men".
+In an interview with Haaretz he said, "It was my obsession, I shot more than 40 short films – about cops, criminals and even an alien who comes to earth and kills all men".
 Vromen spent his Israel Defense Forces military service at the Airborne Rescue And Evacuation Unit 669.
 After his service, he studied law at the University of Kent in England.
-During his stay in Europe, he was a D.J. and later became a trance D.J.
+During his stay in Europe, he was a DJ and later became a trance DJ.
 He attended a film school in New York at the age of 28.